 The Magnetic Field of the Earth

-The user applying this data for any purpose forgoes any liability against the author.
-None of the information should be used regarding either legal or medical purposes.
-Although the data is accurate as possible, some errors may be present.
-The onus of its use is placed solely with the user.
+Disclaimer : The user applying this data for any purpose forgoes any liability against the author.
+None of the information should be used for either legal or medical purposes.
+Although the data is accurate as possible some errors might be present.
+Onus of its use is placed solely with the user.